fullstackers/bus.io/README.md

 performed by a client toward another client or resource.
 With Bus.io we can build application that will scale.
 Bus.io is built on top of socket.io.

+# How this works

+A round trip looks like this.

+Socket -> SocketMessages -> Receiver -> MessageExchange -> Handler ->
+MessageExchange -> Receiver -> Socket

+Where **Handler** is the code that will handle the message and propagate it back out to the Exchange.

 # Installation and Environment Setup

 Install node.js (See download and install instructions here: http://nodejs.org/).